DanioPurdue/CPPWebServer-CS118/README.md

 ## TODOs

-1. should we add an index page?
+1. should we add an index page? - I don't think we need to
-2. shoulde we use c++14?
+2. shoulde we use c++14? - It doesnt say we cant
-3. test a file more than 100mb?
+3. test a file more than 100mb? - I did, it works.
-4. do we need to add more return status. we only have two status so fare: 1.200 2.404
+4. do we need to add more return status. we only have two status so fare: 1.200 2.404 - I don't think so

 ## Submission Requirements:
 •Your source codes (e.g.webserver.c).
 The code of the server can be more than one file.